-With thousands of members in many countries across the world, the Order of the Eastern Star is the largest fraternity in the whole world where both men and women can be members.
-Following is a brief article about the origins of the Order of the Eastern Star, taking a look at its founders and how it started, and also the similarities and differences between Freemasonry and the Eastern Star.
+With thousands of members in countries across the world, the Order of the Eastern Star is the largest fraternity in the whole world where both men and women can be members.

-In 1866, Morris handed over the organisation of the Eastern Star to Robert Macoy, who developed the rituals and degrees and published “Ritual of the Order of the Eastern Star” in 1868.
+In 1866, Morris handed over the organization of the Eastern Star to Robert Macoy, who developed the rituals and degrees and published “Ritual of the Order of the Eastern Star” in 1868.

 The Order of The Eastern Star & Freemasonry

 Thanks for reading and I hope you enjoy today’s post.
-If you did please consider sharing this on your social networks with fellow brethren.
+If you did, please share this on your social networks and with fellow brethren.